Assignment 1 | Critical Inquiry Part 3 – Peer Assessment of Presentations (Individual)

-All feedback forms will remain open for one week after each team presentation; they will then be closed and feedback will no longer be accepted resulting in a zero grade for this part of the assignment.
+All feedback forms will remain open for one week after each team presentation; they will then be closed and feedback will no longer be accepted resulting in a zero grade for this part of the assignment if the feedback is not provided.
 The reason is so that each team’s presentation has an equal amount of time to receive feedback; otherwise earlier presentations would provide more time than later ones.
 Team members do not provide feedback on their own team presentations.
 To submit the assignment: The instructor will obtain your feedback on team presentations from the survey online forms that will be provided at the appropriate time; there is no need to submit these to the Moodle assignment box.
-However, once all the presentations and feedback submissions are complete, each student should upload a note into the Moodle Assignment 1 Part 3 dropbox listing which teams they provided feedback on.
+However, once all the presentations and feedback submissions are complete, each student should upload or add a note into the Moodle Assignment 1 Part 3 dropbox listing which teams they provided feedback on.
 Note this is only an individual assignment; teams do not provide feedback in this assignment.

 - CLO C – Critically reflect on your learning experience as outlined in your learning plan.

 Submit: to the Assignment 1 Part 3 dropbox in Moodle.

 Rubrics: The 5% grade for this individual part of the assignment will be based on a range between fully completed, partly completed or not received.
 The following rubric will be provided in the feedback form, which is the same one used by the instructor to grade the team presentations.